 Fans of The Muppet Christmas Carol may remember how Gonzo (aka Charles Dickens) begins: “The Marleys were dead to begin with.
 This one thing you must remember, or nothing that follows will seem wondrous.”

-Here’s my version: What the Dogs Know is a work of fiction.
+Here’s my version: What the Dogs Know and the related stories are works of fiction.
 That one thing you must remember, or nothing that follows will be fun.

-The stories are set in the San Juan Islands (each of which has been renamed for the story).
+The stories are set in the San Juan Islands and, on the Canadian side, in the Gulf Islands, each of which has been renamed for the story.
 There are so many marvelous islands in the archipelago, and limiting myself to just one would have been impossible.

 There have been moments that imprinted themselves on my heart, and they wound up in these stories.

-For instance, several years ago, while visiting Lopez, I drove by a couple who were, as far as I could tell, walking their goat.
+For instance, several years ago, while visiting Lopez Island (before moving here permanently), I drove by a couple who were, as far as I could tell, walking their goat.

 On a leash.

-I know nothing about that couple (or their goat), but a story spun itself out of that single encounter.
-(You’ll find the story of Liam and Geena, “the new hippie couple,” their daughter Daisy, and their goat Gafr, in the pages that follow.)
+I know nothing about that couple - or their goat, but a story spun itself out of that single encounter.
+(The story of Liam and Geena - “the new hippie couple” - and their daughter Daisy, and their goat Gafr, appeared in 2022’s What the Dogs Know.)

 And my spirits have been lifted by glimpses of a delivery person who sings joyously while driving around on the islands, who occasionally tosses a dog biscuit out the window at passing dogs.
+That, too, wound up in 2022’s What the Dogs Know.
+(The rest of that book has been taken down, but you can still read the first half of Chapter One introducing Missy the Delivery Gal on this website).
 The driver’s name isn’t “Missy” (as far as I know), there is no Hairy Horde (as far as I know), and there was no miserable childhood (as far as I know).
 I don’t even know if the driver likes Third Eye Blind . . .

 Then there was the visit to San Juan Island, when I drove past a field with, incongruously, a camel.

 . . .
-What the Dogs Know is fiction.
+The Dogs of Looser Island stories are fiction.

 For some fascinating background on legal disclaimers, check out the post Disclaimers: More Interesting Than You Think